Experience

 Advisor: Prof. Peter W. Voorhees, Northwestern University

 Phase-field fracture models are powerful technique because of their ability to capture complex crack morphologies without having to remesh and introduce ad-hoc criteria for crack nucleation.
 Since cracks interact with grain boundaries in polycrystals, it’s important to verify the phase-field models to make them useful for quantitative prediction of fracture.
-We have implemented a strategy to supply High-Energy Diffraction Microscopy data to phase-field fracture simulations and are analyzing the effect of elastic anisotropy on crack propagation in polycrystals. -
+We implemented a strategy to supply High-Energy Diffraction Microscopy data to phase-field fracture simulations and analyzed the effect of elastic anisotropy on crack propagation in polycrystals.

 Advisor: Prof. Peter W. Voorhees, Northwestern University